balllapp/site/versions/index.md

 ### v1.01
 - Graphics settings: show touches, show arrows and a multi-select for arrow types to show.
 - Arrow types: velocity, acceleration
-- All of them doesn't work yet.
+- All of these settings does not work (yet).

 ### v1.00
 - Pushed project to GitHub.

 ### v0.26
-- New functionality: deleting balls.
+- New functionality: deleting balls using other balls.
-- New balls: deleter, eater.
+- New balls: Deleter, Eater Ball.
 - The deleter is stationary but the eater can move.
 Both can delete balls that they touch.

 ### v0.25
-- The action bar options (menu) now change when switching fragments.
+- The action bar options menu now change when the page changes.
-- Some menu xml files and actions in the navigation graph are created.
+- Created some XMLs for menus and actions for the app's navigation.
 - Added easter egg.

 ### v0.24
-- Nice bouncy animation when going to the settings fragment.
+- Bounce animation when visiting to the settings page.
-- App setting: show onboarding again.
+- New app setting: show tutorial again.
 - Changed the custom preferences class for the new settings.

 ### v0.23
-- Balls can be selected once only, or permanently selected.
+- Balls can now be selected once only or permanently in the add ball page.
-- Ball makers however cannot be permanently selected due to spam.
+- Ball makers, however, cannot be permanently selected.

 ### v0.22
 - 3 different types of clear.